Exporting waste from Switzerland: Waste exports from Switzerland: what should we learn from the figures for 2022?

 The treatment methods for exported hazardous waste include thermal treatment, chemical-physical treatment (CP), biological processes, recycling and reprocessing.
 Each of these methods addresses the specific risks and challenges posed by hazardous waste and aims to minimise its harmful effects.
 Thermal treatment and recycling in particular play an important role in reducing the volume and hazardousness of this waste.

 However, the export of hazardous waste is also associated with challenges.
 These include ensuring that the waste is treated to the highest environmental and health standards in the recipient countries.
 This requires careful selection of treatment facilities and close international co-operation to ensure that waste treatment does not lead to a shift in environmental problems.
 In addition, the transboundary transport of hazardous waste raises safety and logistics issues that need to be managed effectively.
-The handling of hazardous waste in the export context thus highlights the need for careful planning, strict regulations and transparent international co-operation.
+Handling with hazardous waste in the export highlights the need of careful planning, strict regulations and transparent international co-operation.

 The analysis of the export of waste from Switzerland in 2022 highlights the complexity and challenges of dealing with waste at national and international level.
 Despite the impressive amount of over 3 million tonnes of exported waste, excluding hazardous waste, the practice underlines the need to find and further develop sustainable and efficient solutions for waste management.
 As a Swiss engineering company, GAIA Conseils wants to play a central role in this.
 By assisting companies in designing innovative treatment methods3 in Switzerland and providing administrative support with export and import formalities4 , GAIA Conseils makes a significant contribution to optimising waste management.